February 2023

 a Storyworks prize

 We at Storyworks are always looking for new writers.
 And we think one of those new writers might be YOU.
-Enter our NEW Kid Fiction Writing Contest and you could win a prize and have your fiction story published at Storyworks Digital.
+Enter our Kid Fiction Writing Contest and you could win a prize and have your fiction story published at Storyworks Digital.

 Storyworks is packed with contests to get your students excited about writing.
 And they can win awesome prizes!
 On the left, you'll find information about our current contests, including entry forms and deadlines.